DUNE/dune-justin/docs/jobscripts.interactive_tests.man_page.md

     EXAMPLE
-           In this example we make a local copy of a jobscript from the Jobscripts Library and then run it using the justin-test-jobscript command, using the jobscript's $NUM_EVENTS variable to limit processing to the first event of the input file.
+           In this example run a local copy of a jobscript using the justin-test-jobscript command, using the jobscript's $NUM_EVENTS

-           justin show-jobscript --jobscript-id dc4-vd-coldbox-top:default \
-    	 > my-dc4-vd-coldbox-top.jobscript
+           variable to limit processing to the first event of the input file.

            justin-test-jobscript --mql \
     	"files from dc4:dc4 where core.run_type='dc4-vd-coldbox-top' limit 10" \